Geof23/kernel_filter_2d/README.md

 with this final sum (pixel convolution), and may enable the pixel values to fit back in the 8 bit/channel pixels that we are writing for our filtered image (and possibly 'flip' negative values to the other side of zero).

-However, in cases where the final processed pixels are too large our otherwise out of range for the destination image format, the values are 'clamped' to fit in 8 bit values (0 - 255).
+However, in cases where the final processed pixels are too large or otherwise out of range for the destination image format, the values (for each channel) are 'clamped' to fit in 8 bit values (0 - 255).
 This means that there is no effort to scale the range of the pixels to fit in the target precision (which is another approach)-- intermediate values over 255 are written as 255, and intermediate values less than 0 are written as 0 to the destination image.